Key concepts & syntax

 ${z=${var}_v2}

-arithmetic expressions in variable definitions: in command scripts,
+allows arithmetic and logical operations in variable definitions:

 ${a=2}